bevyengine/rfcs/rfcs/43-many-worlds.md

 They are significantly less elegant for several use cases (e.g. scientific simulation) where no clear hierarchy of worlds exists.

-Things will also get [very weird](https://gatherer.wizards.com/pages/card/details.aspx?name=Shahrazad) if your sub-worlds are creating sub-weorlds (as is plausible in an AI design), compared to a flat structure.
+Things will also get [very weird](https://gatherer.wizards.com/pages/card/details.aspx?name=Shahrazad) if your sub-worlds are creating sub-worlds (as is plausible in an AI design), compared to a flat structure.

 ### Why are schedules associated with worlds?